 The best small business to start in Kenya should have little or no existing competition.

 The location of your business will play a significant role in its success or failure.
-The best small business to start in Kenya should be in an easily accessible location, where customers can come with ease.
+The best small business to start in Kenya should be in an easily accessible location where customers can easily come.

 The location should also be near the target market.
 This way, you will make it easy for customers to come without any problems.